GPA Calculator

 How does this calculator convert grades to GPA?

 This tool uses a standard 4.0 grade-to-point conversion table.
 You enter your course name (optional), credits, and letter grade.
 The calculator looks up the grade points for each letter grade, multiplies by the credits, and sums up all the quality points.
 Then it divides by the total credits to produce your GPA.
-The formula is simple: GPA = Total Quality Points ÷ Total Credits.
+The formula is: GPA = Total Quality Points ÷ Total Credits.

 Weighted GPA: when and how to use it